Key college application deadlines for 2026

 Quick tips on application deadlines

-• Always double check with your school’s application deadline.
+• Always double check your school's application deadlines.
 Colleges can have different due dates for applications and related materials.

 • January 1 isn't a universal date for all regular admissions schools.
 Tulane University, for example, doesn't require applications until January 15.
 Students applying to the University of Michigan have until February 15.